zamiang/kelp/memory-bank/activeContext.md

 ## Current Build Error

 ```
-./components/meeting/featured-meeting.tsx:238:12
+./components/nav/search-bar.tsx:66:8
 Type error: No overload matches this call.
 Property 'item' does not exist on type...
 ```

-**Root Cause**: The `featured-meeting.tsx` file still has Grid component references that need to be replaced with Box components.
+**Root Cause**: The `search-bar.tsx` file has Grid component references that need to be replaced with Box components.

 ## Key Insights & Patterns